aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/how-to-apply-custom-logic-to-unmerged-regions/_index.md

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-mail_merge-ApplyCustomLogicToEmptyRegions-EmptyRegionsHandler.java" >}}

 The result of the above code is shown below.
-The unmerged fields within the first region are replaced with informative text and the removal of the table and heading enables the document to look complete.
+The unmerged fields within the first region are replaced with informative text and the removal of the table and heading allows the document to look complete.

 ![apply-custom-logic-to-unmerged-regions-aspose-words-java-2](how-to-apply-custom-logic-to-unmerged-regions_3.png)